Criminals Within (June 27, 1941)

-Released on June 27, 1943: A scientist who developed a new, powerful explosive is killed, and his brother goes A.W.O.L. to find his killer.
+Released on June 27, 1941: (running time 65 minutes) A scientist who developed a new, powerful explosive is killed, and his brother goes A.W.O.L. to find his killer.
 The advertising tagline is: A MYSTERY KILLER STRIKES... and a beautiful blonde pays the penalty for knowing too much...
-Was she a modern Mata Hari?.
+Was she a modern Mata Hari?

 Directed by Joseph H. Lewis